cjlangan/School-Notes/ENVR 1000 A01/Unit 2 - Ecology and Ecosystem Dynamics.md

 # Negative Feedback Loop
 - Input and output essentially cancel out, stabilising the system
-- Wolve and rabbit example (no significant change)
+- Wolf and rabbit example (no significant change)

 # Positive Feedback Loops
 - The output feeds back into the system and drives it further in one direction toward an extreme